Galle The South, Sri Lanka Travel Guide

 Participate in group tours or cooking classes for social interaction.

-Choose accommodations with pools, as these are useful for cooling off and entertaining children.
+Pick accommodations that have pools, as these are useful for cooling off and entertaining children.

 Plan activities that appeal to children, like beach time at Unawatuna or visits to turtle hatcheries.

-Many restaurants are family-friendly and offer less spicy options.
+Many dining establishments are family-friendly and offer less spicy options.
 Carry water, snacks, and sun protection for children.

 Galle has experiences for all travelers.
-Adapt your approach for solo, family, or group trips.
+Modify your approach for solo, family, or group trips.
 Plan ahead for accessibility concerns.